nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functional Streams).md

 1. Obtaining the stream from a source.
 2. Performing intermediate operations with the stream to process data.
 3. Performing a terminal operation to produce a result.

-Now you got the basic concept of streams and it is time to take a look at some code!

 ### A loop vs. a stream example
 All classes associated with streams are located in the `java.util.stream` package.
 There are several common stream classes: `Stream<T>`, `IntStream`, `LongStream` and `DoubleStream`.